KTH-EXPECA/oai5g/README.md

     env: "@THREAD_PARALLEL_CONFIG@"
 ```

-Then `USE_SA_TDD_MONO_B2XX` env variable should be used.
+Then modify the file `docker/scripts/generateTemplate.py` and replace `gnb.sa.band78.fr1.54PRB.usrpb210.conf` with `gnb.sa.band78.fr1.106PRB.usrpb210.conf`.

+Make sure you use `USE_SA_TDD_MONO_B2XX` env variable.
 Then the entrypoint file at `docker/scripts/gnb_entrypoint.sh` kicks in and creates the config file when the container starts.

 Build the RAN containers
 ```